hermandyudin/demo/doc/ABOUT.md

 For example, you can add instances to lagging or just slow models.

 ![Models Dashboard](images/dashboard.png)

+### Interface
+The interface that the model should implement (the model should support only 1 method for operation).
+The rest of the functionality is taken over by the interface:
+1) *Registration in the Model Registry and a logging out request from the Model Registry.* When the model that implements the interface is launched, a request is made to the Model Registry (the address of the model registry is in the general config).
+Also, when switching off, it is sent before disconnecting. request for deletion from the Model Registry.
+It occurs without delay, because even if the request fails, the instance itself disappears from the registry due to pings.
+2) *Connect to RabbitMQ, from where new tasks for models are obtained.* The model connects to the queue with its own name (each instance of the model does this).
+This happens with retreats.
+If the model cannot be connected to the task queue, it is disabled (since it will not do anything).
+Accordingly, a request is taken from the queue (all tasks are wrapped in a special Task class), an id is taken from the task, and the request body is sent to the request to receive a response (this method implements the model).
+Then the result of the function is stored in the database.
+The load is also distributed evenly between different instances of the model: each model takes on a new task for processing as it becomes available.
+RabbitMQ guarantees that each message will be delivered exactly once.
+3) *Connect to Redis.* Redis was chosen as the database.
+It is well suited for such data: we need to store the results of completed tasks by id.
+Accordingly, the interface independently connects the model to Redis.
+Then, after completing the task
+, the interface independently puts it into the database by id, which it took out of a special Task wrapper.
+4) *Handling pings.* Interface starts a back process for reacting on pings.
+They are used by Model Registry in this architecture but can be used to check it manually.
+5) *Special routes for returning input/output message descriptors.* Interface has an info about input/output classes used by model.
+They are used by the Gateway for building the Swagger.

+So by adding input/output messages to proto registry and implementing 1 method that takes input class, does the model logic and returns output class we are making new component that works in this system.
+All other integrations are done by interface.
+It is a big plus because developers should not change anything in full system.
+Example of integrating new model will be further.

 ## How to add new model